Filament Dehumidifier Cabinet for 3D Printing Filament

 Most may not realize, moisture absorption in filaments could be a significant cause of failure in 3D printing.

 "Makers" in the 3D printing world often have multiple spools of filaments that are made of different materials like nylon, PVA, ABS, PLA, and in different colors.
 Rolls of filaments usually comes in 1kg spools, the filament spools often lasts for a long time.
 Soon the collection of filament polymer spools begin to grow and proper storage could become an issue as moisture absorbs in different types of filament material.
 This is of a concern especially with nylon and PVA, which are quick to absorb moisture.

 Water molecule’s boiling point is approximately 100 °C. Depending on the type of filament material, the extrusion temperature ranges from 160 °C to 250 °C. So any presence of moisture in the filaments will contribute to print failure when the moisture becomes steam and bubbles, causing interference with the flow of plastic out of the hot end while creating unwanted pockets within the finished object.

-Some filament materials are more hygroscopic than others, which means it has an inherent quality to attract ambient moisture.
+Some filament materials (like nylon, and PVA) are more hygroscopic than others, which means it has an inherent quality to attract ambient moisture.
 If filament spools are exposed to ambient humidity for long periods of time without any storage solution in place, moisture related problems will soon appear during printing.
 A complicated project could take hours or even days to complete.
 When a project has been set to run on its own, discovery of problems are often too late.
 Moisture absorbed in the filament could cause obstructions to the printer’s hot end and may require it to be replaced.
 Furthermore, moisture absorption can also affect the tensile strength of the filaments and the output objects.